During orientation, I tell all of my students to fail miserably — like fall-on-your-face-so-hard-it-hurts kind of failure.

 Here are some ways to celebrate mistakes with students:

-- At a meeting, ask each student to share a misstep about a recent program, event, meeting, or other responsibility.
+- At a meeting, or online discussion, ask each student to share a misstep about a recent program, event, meeting, or other responsibility.
 After each person shares their story and what they gained from the situation, encourage everyone else to clap.
 Cheer on that learning moment!

 - Help students identify a new skill they want to acquire, such as social media content development, project management tools, or budgeting.
 Then see how you can integrate that into your work with them.
 This allows students to have “at bats” in a low-risk environment with positive feedback.